-In this profession, there is nowhere to go but up!
+In this profession, there are plenty of ways to move up!

-Respiratory therapists who enjoy managing other people find great career ladders in most settings—particularly in the hospital, which still employs the majority of therapists.
-RTs who excel on the job have no problem rising up the ranks from staff therapist, to shift supervisor, to department manager.
+Respiratory therapists who enjoy management responsibilities find great career ladders in most settings—particularly in the hospital, which still employs the majority of therapists.
+RTs who excel on the job often easily rise up the ranks from staff therapists to shift supervisors to department managers.
 There are even therapists who have ascended to the highest levels of hospital administration!

 RTs who specialize in home care often branch out even further, establishing their own respiratory home care companies to provide equipment and clinical services.
 Others have started successful businesses providing respiratory diagnostic services, patient care education, and other services related to the field.